bcgov/castor/documentation/castor_quick_start_tutorial.md

 of the script are run.

-At the end of the analysis, you should see a .sqlite database object created in the *dataCastor* folder of your local copy of the Castor code (i,e, within Castor/R/SpaDES-modules/dataCastor/).
-The database will have the name of the *nameBoundary* parameter, in this case, *tutorial_castordb.sqlite*.
+At the end of the analysis, you should see a .sqlite database object created in the working directory.
+The database will have the name of the *nameBoundary* parameter, in this case, *simple_castordb.sqlite*.
 You will also notice some raster files, including *hu.tif*, *tutorial_Bulkley_TSA_pre_0.tif* and *roads_0.tif*.
 These are intermediary outputs from the modules (the same data is saved in .sqlite database tables), and can be viewed to check for any errors, or deleted.
 The *hu.tif* is the harvest units output from *blockingCastor*, and *tutorial_Bulkley_TSA_pre_0.tif* and *roads_0.tif* are the simulated roads outputs from *roadCastor*.

 Note that if you run *dataCastor* more than once with the same *nameBoundary* parameter, you will overwrite previous versions of the